daemontus/statnice_priprava/README.md

-# statnice_priprava
-Príprava na bakalárske štátnice FI MUNI
+# Príprava na bakalárske štátnice FI MUNI

+Work in progress.
+You have been warned.
+Pull requests welcome.